Security & compliance

 What we store

-Audit trail entries
+Audit trail entries (append-only, timestamps, actor identity)

 Your organization's settings and configurations

-What we never store
+What we never publish or expose

 Compliance and regulatory alignment